 Options for reservoir and eventually pumped storage schemes for operational flexibility to complement the huge differences in generation capacity between the winter lean discharge months and the summer monsoonal months are under consideration to provide possibilities for more power allocation to industries.
 This could also lead to investments in alternative renewable energy in a hybrid combination with hydro to increase overall generation in the winter months.
 A time might have come for Bhutan to explore power allocation to industries that utilize seasonal surpluses.
 There is also an urgency to invest in other end-uses of electricity such as in the transportation sector and in electricity storage options including hydrogen fuel.

-The Royal Government of Bhutan recently issued a number of new guidelines to ensure the adequacy of the investigations of projects at the time of the preparation of Detailed Project Reports, that adequate measures for quality control of equipment and civil structures are in place during construction, and that project constructions are professionally managed.
+The RGoB recently issued a number of new guidelines to ensure the adequacy of the investigations of projects at the time of the preparation of detailed project reports, that adequate measures for quality control of equipment and civil structures are in place during construction, and that project constructions are professionally managed.
 A couple of other reviews and reports have also been undertaken and their recommendations are being pursued for implementation in ongoing and future hydropower projects.

 A key consideration of these reviews has to do with the long-term sustainability of the investments in the face of global warming, climate change and the more local changing environment and ecology.
 Bhutan remains committed to protect its forests and to remain carbon neutral.
 The National Environment Commission is also actively considering to introduce legislation on minimum environmental flows.
 These will make sustainability of the hydropower resources a difficult uphill task.